Stereo Hearts

-"Stereo Hearts" is a song by American group Gym Class Heroes featuring Adam Levine of Maroon 5.
-The song was released on June 14, 2011, as the lead single from the group's fifth studio album, The Papercut Chronicles II.
+"Stereo Hearts" is a song by American rap rock group Gym Class Heroes featuring Maroon 5 frontman Adam Levine.
+The song was released on June 14, 2011, as the lead single from the group's fifth studio album The Papercut Chronicles II (2011).
+The song topped the Billboard Mainstream Top 40 and also reached number four on the Hot 100.

 Composition and recording

 Produced by Benny Blanco and Robopop, "Stereo Hearts" begins with Adam Levine singing the hook.
 "My heart's a stereo / It beats for you, so listen close / Hear my thoughts in every note. / Make me your radio / Turn me up when you feel low / This melody was meant for you / So sing along to my stereo."
-The song is written in the key of F minor.
+The Sheet music for this song shows the key of A major.
 McCoy then raps about serenading his ideal girl and picking love over animosity, all the while relaying the message using music-based metaphors.
 Additional Fender Rhodes was played by Austin Bis at Chalice Recording Studios in Los Angeles.

 Music video

 Gym Class Heroes drummer Matt McGinley explained that the song's music video "basically plays on the idea that we're sort of just being casual, hanging out, being ourselves and our shadows get wild and get loose.
 The video shows the band playing in the city of New York and their shadows are playing on the ground."

 The video (directed by Hiro Murai) has the feel of a 1980s setting, with a breakdancer and several payphones seen, though the actual setting is modern as evidenced by the Mini Cooper in one scene.
 It prominently features a pawn shop with a stack of old-fashioned boomboxes and TV sets, on which Adam Levine appears when he is singing the chorus.

-As of March 2023, the video has hit 700 Million views making it the 4th most viewed video on Fueled By Ramen.
+In October 2025, the video has hit 1 billion views making it the fourth-most viewed video on Fueled By Ramen.